 How advanced email forwarding can help you stay GDPR-compliant

-• whether the message contains specific keywords in its body or subject (such as name, address, date of birth, etc.)
+• whether the message contains specific keywords in its body or subject (such as “name”, “address”, “date of birth”, etc.),

-• who is the sender of the message (specific email address, email address included (or not) in your Active Directory, the message comes from outside of your company, etc.)
+• who the sender of the message is (specific email address, email address included (or not) in your Active Directory, the message comes from outside of your company, etc.),

-• whether the message contains (or not) attachments
+• whether the message contains attachments,

-Take a look at the following examples of use for email forwarding feature in relation to the GDPR and see how easy it is to implement automatic and controlled processing of personal data.
+Take a look at the following examples of use for the email forwarding feature in relation to the GDPR and see how easy it is to implement automatic and controlled processing of personal data.

 Access personal data in a timely manner